Terracotta Army Weapons Were Genuine, Military Grade and State of the Art

 The warriors themselves were skillfully sculpted from clay.
 It was not until almost three decades after the initial discovery that research revealed that the weapons the army had been provided with were real and not replicas.
 What’s more, they were state of the art, with the crossbows being powerful enough to pierce contemporary armor and kill opponents with a single bolt.

 - Excellently preserved, complete crossbow from 2,200 years ago found at Terracotta Warrior site

 - Controversial New Theory Suggests Ancient Greeks Helped Build Terracotta Army in China

 Terracotta Weapons: Dagger-Axe Blades, Sword, and Crossbow Bolts ( CC BY-NC 2.0 )

-The terracotta army is now around 2,200 years old and is located at what might rightly be considered the greatest mausoleum in the world, that of Emperor Qin Shi Huang, known as First Emperor of unified China.
+The terracotta army is now around 2,200 years old and is located at what might rightly be considered the greatest mausoleum in the world, that of Emperor Qin Shi Huang, known as the First Emperor of China.
 The mausoleum complex essentially recreated the Emperors living environment ready for the afterlife.
-It is supposed that the purpose of the army was to ensure the eternal safety of on his journey in the afterlife.
-They are found as part of the huge complex covering 19.3 square miles (50 sq km).
+It is believed that the purpose of the army was to ensure the eternal safety of his journey in the afterlife.
+They were found as part of the huge complex covering 19.3 square miles (50 sq km).
 They were equipped with the latest weaponry, which would allow the army to effectively defend their king.
 According to an Archaeology International article , in excess of 40,000 bronze weapons were recovered with the warriors.